John Aldridge: International career

 Aldridge had already been recruited to play for the Republic of Ireland by the time he was approached by Liverpool at the start of 1987, qualifying through his grandmother, who was from Athlone.
 (When the Football Association of Ireland came looking for him they found out that Ray Houghton, who also played for Oxford at the time, was also eligible.)
-He made his debut on 26 March 1986 against Wales at Lansdowne Road in a 1–0 defeat.
+He made his debut, aged 27 on 26 March 1986 against Wales at Lansdowne Road in a 1–0 defeat.
 The match was the first under new manager Jack Charlton.

-That summer, Aldridge played for the Irish side which had qualified, under Jack Charlton, for Euro 88 in West Germany, their first-ever major finals.
-They duly beat England 1–0, and drew 1–1 with the USSR, but went out of the competition after a defeat by eventual champions the Netherlands.
+That summer, Aldridge played for the Irish side which had qualified, under Charlton, for Euro 88 in West Germany, their first-ever major finals.
+They duly beat England 1–0, and drew 1–1 with the Soviet Union, but went out of the competition after a defeat by eventual champions the Netherlands.
 Aldridge was struggling at international level at this time – he was playing well as a team performer, and Charlton was never unhappy, but it took him 20 matches to score his first international goal, which came against Tunisia at Lansdowne Road on 19 October 1988.

 Aldridge withdrew himself from Ireland's World Cup qualifying tie with Spain at Lansdowne Road on 26 April 1989, as he felt unable to participate in the game due to his grief over the Hillsborough disaster.
 The game ended in a 1–0 win for Ireland.
-Aldridge finally scored his first goals at competitive level when he scored twice in a 2–0 win away over Malta, which sealed Ireland's qualification for the 1990 FIFA World Cup.
+Aldridge finally scored his first goals at competitive level when he scored twice in a 2–0 win away over Malta on 15 November 1989, which sealed Ireland's qualification for the 1990 FIFA World Cup.

 Aldridge played a crucial role in Ireland's path to the quarter-finals of the 1990 FIFA World Cup in Italy.
 Though he had finally opened his goal account for his country, he failed to score at the World Cup (although he had a goal disallowed in a 1–1 draw with the Netherlands) and Ireland lost to the host nation in the last eight.
 Aldridge played every game but was substituted in all of his five appearances.

 Ireland failed to qualify for Euro 92, despite going through their group unbeaten.
-Aldridge scored three times in qualification, all 3 goals coming in Ireland's opening 5–0 win over Turkey at Lansdowne Road.
-Despite this setback, Aldridge helped Ireland to qualify for the 1994 World Cup: he scored 6 times in qualifying including a hat-trick in a 4–0 win over Latvia.
+Aldridge scored three times in qualification, all three goals coming in Ireland's opening 5–0 win over Turkey at Lansdowne Road.
+Despite this setback, Aldridge helped Ireland to qualify for the 1994 FIFA World Cup: he scored six times in qualifying including a hat-trick in a 4–0 win over Latvia.